 An attractive old stone warehouse on the quayside of this charming village on the River Barrow makes a characterful setting for Brian and Brigid Roberts’ well-run guesthouse and restaurant.

-Gradual upgrading of the accommodation has been taking place for several years and this is a very pleasant, reasonably priced, place to stay in an interesting location, well off the road.
+Gradual upgrading of the accommodation has been taking place for some years and this is a very pleasant, reasonably priced, place to stay in an interesting location, well off the road.

 The rooms are quite simple but comfortable, with direct dial phones, tea/coffee making facilities and TV in all rooms; some rooms at the top of the building are more spacious, and all overlook the river – this is a wonderful place to wake up in.